 Websites are also an invaluable tool for consumers looking for information about businesses.
 As business transactions become increasingly digital, small businesses should invest in websites to stay relevant and reach a wider consumer base.

 Businesses Without Websites Believe Websites Are Irrelevant

-Of small businesses without websites, 28% choose not to create a website because they believe it is irrelevant for their business.
+Of small businesses without websites, 28% choose not to create a website when this data was collected because they believe it is irrelevant for their business.

-Other reasons small businesses choose not to invest in a website include cost (23%) and using social media in place of a website (13%).
+Other reasons small businesses choose not to invest in a website include cost (23%) and social media use in place of a website (13%).

 Businesses that believe a website is irrelevant to their operations rely on alternative strategies to develop their brand and promote their product.

 Marcos Clowes, an independent logistics and transport consultant in the United Kingdom, chose not to create a website for his business.

 “I decided to build upon my existing network both face-to-face and online,” Clowes said.
 “I receive referrals from trusted friends and colleagues and assist the media with articles that required my areas of expertise.
 It generates more than enough business to ensure I don’t feel the need for a website.”

 Clowes relies on “traditional,” in-person networks to promote his business.
 He also works with the press, answering media inquiries to build his brand as an industry expert.